s-goldman/Dusty-Evolved-Star-Kit/README.md

 This is an example of the output_sed.png file fitting three massive oxygen-rich AGB stars from the LMC.
 <img src="docs/example.png"  width="400" height="500">

-To produce individual figures for each SED use the command:
+To produce individual figures for each SED instead use the command:

 `desk single_fig`